 The activities of the UfM Secretariat in the area of Research and Innovation aim to contribute to SDGs 9 "Fostering innovation" and 4 "Ensuring inclusive and equitable quality education for all", as well as to all SDGs where the Research and Innovation dimension plays a crucial role in their successful achievement.
 Furthermore, questions related to gender equality and women empowerment (SDG 5), reducing inequalities in the region (SDG 10) and environment and climate action (SDG 13) will be mainstreamed throughout the UfM Secretariat action in this priority area.
-Finally, women empowerment is treated horizontally as a priority in Research and Innovation, for instance in the ongoing activities on the innovation-employment nexus.

-In 2021, the UfM Secretariat will focus on two main objectives:
+In 2022, the UfM Secretariat will focus on two main objectives: